lumiasaki/SceneBox/README.md

 Based on these two pain points, I conceived the framework to enable us to develop application-specific business scenarios that can be more scalable and efficient.

+## How to integrate into your project

+To integrate using Apple's SPM, add following as a dependency to your Target.

+`.package(url: "https://github.com/lumiasaki/SceneBox.git", .upToNextMajor(from: "0.1.0"))`

 ## Basic Concept

 ### SceneBox